8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 For men, is it harmful to testicular health and can even reduce fertility.

 Choose loose underwear.
-If you like, you can wear a tight piece of underwear for a specific moment, but don’t let it become a habit.
+If you like, you can wear tight underwear on occasions, but don’t let it become a habit.

 2. Avoid thongs